NoroffFEU/development-platforms/trpc-case-study.md

 ## Weaknesses

 #### tRPC uses Typescript
-While your front-end certainly has knowledge of Javascript, and possibly also well versed in Typescript.
-The same might not be the case for your backend team, or it might simply not be the preferred techonology.
-There is a greater variety in programming lanugages typically used for backend than there is for frontend.
+While a front-end team certainly has knowledge of Javascript and may be well versed in Typescript, the same might not be the case for a backend team.
+There is a greater variety in programming languages typically used for backend than for frontend, meaning that Typescript may not always be the most suitable choice.

 While strict static typing leaves a lot of benefits, it can be frustrating to and cumbersome to learn, especially for junior level developers.